INJURED DUE TO A SLIP, TRIP OR FALL?

 - Spinal injury requiring a fusion or discectomy;

 - Fractured or broken bones.

-Of course, people can get injured in countless ways and sustain various injuries from slip and fall accidents.
+Of course, people can get injured in countless ways and sustain various injuries from falls.
 The above list is not exhaustive.

-Mullen & Mullen will establish the mechanism of your injury.
-In particular, in slip and fall accident cases, how you fell and/or landed and/or the positioning of your body can impact your claim value.
+Mullen & Mullen in Dallas will establish the mechanism of your injury.
+How you fell and/or landed and/or the positioning of your body can impact your claim value.

-Can you get an advance on a slip and fall case in exchange for an interest in the potential settlement proceeds?
+Can you get an advance on a case in exchange for an interest in the potential settlement proceeds?

 Yes.
 Most law loan companies, however, are more hesitant to advance money on these types of cases as opposed to a motor vehicle collision case.

 How can our lawyers help?

 Most law loan companies will not advance you money unless you have an attorney.
 Mullen & Mullen has established relationships with law loan companies who trust our ability to evaluate premises liability and negligent activity cases so that you get can get the immediate financial assist you need.

 How Much Compensation Can You Get?